react-navigation/react-navigation.github.io/website/blog/2020-01-29-using-react-navigation-5-with-react-native-paper.md

   );
 }
 ```

+If code for themes merging looks complex, you can use a [deepmerge](https://www.npmjs.com/package/deepmerge) package.
+It will simplify the implementation significantly.

+#### Custom themes

 Of course, the built-in themes are not the only themes we can apply.
 Both libraries allow full customization and you can learn about it in the official documentation ([React Navigation](https://reactnavigation.org/docs/en/next/themes.html), [React Native Paper](https://callstack.github.io/react-native-paper/theming.html))